Newton-Kim/mycurl/README.md

 # mycurl
-A simple interactive client based on libcurl written in C++.
+mycurl is a simple interactive client based on libcurl written in C++.
+It has been developed to test a newly developed server or a feature of the server.
 # How to install
 make
 # Tutorial